rachlllg/rachlllg.github.io/docs/_projects/2023-Bird_Song_Classifier_with_Machine_Learning.markdown

   </div>
   <p>As can be seen in the model summary above, the model consisted of three 2D conv layers (each with kernel_size=(5,5), strides=(1,1), activated with the ReLU activation function, and L2 regularization=0.02, with the first layer having 64 filters and the two following layers having 32 filters each), each layer is followed by a max pooling layer (each with pool_size=(2,2)).
 The model is then followed by a flattening layer and then a fully connected layer (with units=1024), before being passed to a 50% dropout layer, which finally leads to the output layer.
 Similar to the 1D CNN model, I also utilized the 'rating' feature to create sample weights to give audio samples with worse ratings less weights during training.
 L2 regularization and dropout were employed to reduce overfitting, and callback technique was used to call the model back to the epoch with the highest weighted validation accuracy.
 The model was trained with the Adam optimizer, 0.001 learning rate, and batch size of 32.</p>
   <img class="img-fluid mb-3" src="/assets/img/projects/bird_song_classifier/2DCNN_progression.png" alt="2D CNN learning curves">
   <p>The model reached its highest validation accuracy of 86% at epoch 31, this validation accuracy is slightly lower than that of the best performing 1D CNN model above, but still outperforms any other previously implemented models.
-Notably 2D CNN is much more computationally expensive compared to 1D but the performance was not any better, this could be attributed to the fact that the model was not hypertuned and 2D CNNs are generally better for image classification tasks.
-The classification reports and confusion matrixes are presented below for completeness sake, but I will omit detailed discussion.</p>
+The model is also more overfitted than the 1D CNN model above, suggesting stronger regularization or more dropout between the hidden layers might be beneficial.
+Notably 2D CNN is much more computationally expensive compared to 1D but the performance was not any better, this could be attributed to the fact that the model was not hypertuned and that 2D CNNs are generally better for image classification tasks when we have an audio classification task.
+The classification reports and confusion matrixes are presented below for completeness sake, but I won't discuss them in detail.</p>
   <div class="row">
     <div class="col-md-6 d-flex flex-column align-items-center justify-content-center">
       <img class="img-fluid mb-3" src="/assets/img/projects/bird_song_classifier/2DCNN_train_report.png" alt="2D CNN train classification report">